notaryproject/notary/docs/configuration.md

 	`export NOTARY_SIGNER_PASSWORDALIAS1=mypassword`

-	so that that Notary Signer knows to encrypt all keys with the passphrase "mypassword", and to decrypt any private key stored with password alias "passwordalias1" with the passphrase "mypassword".
+	so that that Notary Signer knows to encrypt all keys with the passphrase `mypassword`, and to decrypt any private key stored with password alias `passwordalias1` with the passphrase `mypassword`.

 	Older passwords may also be provided as environment variables.
 For instance, let's say that you wanted to change the password that is used to create new